-We are a vibrant creation, performance, and gallery space for artists actively making art for adventurous audiences.
+We are a vibrant creation, performance, training ground, and gallery space for artists actively making art for adventurous audiences.

 Multiple Stakeholders, One Goal: Build Community Value through Art

 Uniquely owned by the artists, IPAC is a performing and visual arts space dedicated to serving the vibrant Dorchester and greater Boston communities through the creation and curation of diverse interdisciplinary artmaking and advocacy, education, and outreach initiatives.

-Artists at IPAC have the unique opportunity to own the space they practice and perform in, further elevated by the cultivation of personal networks and partnerships within the organization leading to limitless creative possibilities.
+Artists at IPAC have the unique opportunity to own the space they work, practice, teach, train, exhibit, and perform in.
+This is further elevated by the cultivation of personal networks within and outside of the organization, leading to limitless creative possibilities with numerous community partners.

 For Art Audiences

-IPAC’s audiences have unparalleled access to the contemporary & traditional arts they love.
+IPAC’s patrons have access to the culturally diverse, contemporary, and traditional arts they love.
 Our ultimate goal is to be both our art community’s anchoring institution and an internationally celebrated contemporary arts destination.

 For Dorchester & The Greater Boston Community

 IPAC is where the worlds of art creating and art appreciating collide.
-IPAC is structured to support and grow the making of endless impactful work, offering multidisciplinary arts education and outreach programs for aspiring artists through all stages of life.
+IPAC is structured to: